THE WISDOM OF KNOWING YOU DON’T KNOW

 WHERE ARE YOU?

-Before we go any further, take a moment to write down one question about something in your life that feels genuinely unclear—something you would sincerely like to understand better.
+Before we go any further, write down one question about your life that feels genuinely unclear—something you would honestly like to understand better.

 • Where am I, really—not just externally, but internally?